TheProjecter/mangapress/trunk/readme.txt

 Updates processing for templates.

 = 2.7 Beta 2 =
 Fixes a problem with the Manga+Press Options page.
 A path issue in the framework may prevent option fields from displaying properly.

 == Changelog ==

 = 2.7 =
+   * 2.7.3
+      * Added "Group By Category" parent option

    * 2.7.2
       * Added Spanish Language support